 Namechecking Melvins and David Lynch among their influences, it’s no surprise that their no-frills sound has both an immediacy and a certain mysticism.

-Fish are four teenagers from North London who’s sound meets somewhere in between Grunge and Pop.
+Sorry are four teenagers from North London who’s sound meets somewhere in between Grunge and Pop.
 Having already opened for the likes of Wolf Alice the group are making serious waves within the capital and we’re delighted to welcome them to the Neverland!

 Indian Queens is made up of sisters, Jennifer and Catherine who with life long friend Mat, have been making music since early childhood.
 Born and Bred in Hackney Wick, the band take influence from the city around them and recall sonic similarities to the likes of Warpaint and Massive Attack.